-Changing Schools Mid-Year?
-5 Ways to Choose the Right Online High School
+Covid-19 School Options Not Working Out?
+5 Ways to Choose the Right Online High School and Change Mid-Year.

 Written by Ellen R.

-There are many reasons that parents look to make a school change at mid-year – a family move, teen social drama, health issues or learning challenges.
+There are many reasons that parents look to make a school change at mid-year – a family move, teen social drama, health issues, or learning challenges.
+And today, many parents are finding that the Covid-19 options through their school are not working out.
 If your current school is not a good fit, changing mid-year to an online school can be a great alternative for students who would benefit from a flexible school schedule, and a safe and supportive learning environment – your own home.

 If you are considering making the mid-year switch, here are a few tips I considered when I made this choice for my daughter.